ad-si/cai/readme.md

-  say           Convert text to speech using OpenAI's TTS model [aliases: tts] transcribe    Transcribe an audio file ocr           Extract text from an image rename        Analyze and rename files to timestamp + title (e.g. 2025-08-19t2041_invoice_car.pdf) changelog     Generate a changelog starting from a given commit commit        Commit modified files with AI-generated commit messages and group related changes into separate commits
+  say           Convert text to speech using OpenAI's TTS model [aliases: tts] transcribe    Transcribe an audio file ocr           Extract text from an image google-ocr    Extract text from an image using Google Gemini with high resolution [aliases: gocr] rename        Analyze and rename files to timestamp + title (e.g. 2025-08-19t2041_invoice_car.pdf) changelog     Generate a changelog starting from a given commit commit        Commit modified files with AI-generated commit messages and group related changes into separate commits